jharsem/ableton-move/README.md

 # ableton-move
-Information adn Hacks for the Ableton Move
+Information and Hacks for the Ableton Move